Bipolar Disorder and Addiction Treatment

 Woman reassuring a man among a support group of people wearing fatigues

-Bipolar disorder is a complex mental illness that can have a significant impact on a person’s mental health and well-being.
+Bipolar disorder is a complex mental health condition that can have a significant impact on a person’s well-being.
+Both bipolar disorder and substance use can cause physical and chemical changes in the brain, particularly in areas related to mood regulation.
 The condition can affect a person’s mood, energy levels, and ability to function in daily life.
+When bipolar disorder and addiction occur together, the person may experience a higher risk of more severe manic episodes and increased risks of violence and suicide.

 People with bipolar disorder may experience: